 Ideal Purchases: Travel and Dining (Unlimited 2x points)

 Annual Fee: $95

-Many travelers think of the Chase Sapphire Preferred® Card as the top travel rewards credit card as your points are worth 1.25 cents each when you redeem them for any award travel on the Chase travel portal or they can be transferred to many 1:1 air travel and hotel loyalty programs like United, Southwest, British Airways Avios, Hyatt, and Marriott.
+Many travelers think of the Chase Sapphire Preferred® Card as the best travel credit card as your points are worth 1.25 cents each when you redeem them for any award travel on the Chase travel portal.
+Alternatively, they can be transferred to many 1:1 air travel and hotel loyalty programs like United, Southwest, British Airways Avios, Hyatt, and Marriott.

-In addition to the flexible redemption options, you can earn unlimited 2x bonus points on all travel and dining purchases.
+You can earn unlimited 2x bonus points on all travel and dining purchases in addition to the flexible redemption options.
 You will earn the base rate of 1 point per $1 on all remaining purchases.
-As a new cardholder, you will also have the opportunity to earn 60,000 bonus Ultimate Rewards points that are worth $750 in award travel.
+As a new cardholder, you will also have the opportunity to earn 60,000 bonus Ultimate Rewards points after spending $4,000 in the first 3 months (worth $750 in award travel).

 Use the Chase Sapphire Preferred for your travel and dining purchases to earn 2 points for every dollar spent.

-If you also want to enjoy premium travel rewards like a $300 annual travel credit, free airport lounge access, and the chance to earn 3x Ultimate Reward on dining purchases (instead of 2x points) you need to apply for the Sapphire Reserve benefits instead, although the annual fee is $450.
-The Chase Sapphire Reserve comes with the same 50,000 point sign-up bonus.
+If you also want to enjoy premium travel rewards like a $300 annual travel credit, free airport lounge access, and the chance to earn 3x Ultimate Reward on dining purchases (instead of 2x points), you need to apply for the Sapphire Reserve benefits instead, although the annual fee is $550.
 Note that you can also earn 3X points on travel immediately after earning your $300 travel credit with the Sapphire Reserve.
 The $300 Annual Travel Credit as reimbursement for travel purchases charged to your card each account anniversary year.

 Ideal Purchases: Travel and Business-Related Purchases (3x points on first $150,000 in combined spending)